 - local job opportunities have been created through social enterprises and apprenticeships

 - larger and smaller local councils, who are working together providing services, have developed positive collaboration and improved efficiencies

 Taking on these devolved services means parish and town councils can set their own standards, manage their own schedules, and carry out the work in a way that best suits their communities.

 There’s a Devolved Services Working Group, involving a number of parishes, whose purpose is to develop a devolved services support package for town and parish councils.

-For more information, please view our detailed presentation about devolved services for parish and town councils by Mark Averill, Head of Highways
+For more information, please view our presentation for parish and town councils by Mark Averill, Head of Highways

 To make an expression of interest, please email the project team.

 The deadline for expressions of interest is Friday 30 November 2018.